Shivuu2803/Gemini-2.0/README.md

-# Gemini 2.0
+Gemini 2.0

 Gemini 2.0 is a React.js-based chat application powered by an AI chatbot, designed to mimic the Gemini protocol.

-## Features
+Features

-- **Sidebar**: Allows users to initiate new chats and view recent prompts.
+Sidebar: Allows users to initiate new chats and view recent prompts.
-- **Main Interface**: Displays chat interface, greeting messages, suggested prompts, and chat results.
+Main Interface: Displays chat interface, greeting messages, suggested prompts, and chat results.
-- **Gemini API Integration**: Utilizes Google Generative AI API for generating responses.
+Gemini API Integration: Utilizes Google Generative AI API for generating responses.
-- **Responsive Design**: Built with React.js for cross-device compatibility.
+Responsive Design: Built with React.js for cross-device compatibility.

-## Getting Started
+Getting Started

 1. Clone this repository to your local machine: